Contact form visibility, submit, action-target, and required-label signals

 Fix: Wrap the phone number in a tap-to-call link and confirm it appears where mobile visitors need it.

-No customer action is visible in the first mobile screen
+No customer path is visible in the first mobile screen

 Browser evidence does not find a visible call, contact, booking, order, quote, or checkout action above the mobile fold.

-Fix: Move the primary action into the first mobile screen and retest the page with browser checks enabled.
+Fix: Move the primary action into the first mobile screen and retest the page with the public page check.

 Questions this scan can answer